gosaliajigar/Programs/README.md

 Most common Java Programs ...

-Note : You might have to download external jars from the ExternalJars directory to run some of the java programs
+NOTE : You need to download and import external jars from the ExternalJars directory to run some of the java programs